Other Social SciencesWordPress

 Published

 OpenCitations [1], the EXCITE Project [2] and Europe PubMed Central [3] are pleased to announce a Workshop on Open Citations at the University of Bologna in Bologna, Italy [4] on 3-5 September – https://workshop-oc.github.io.
-Format and topics Day One and Day Two: Formal presentations and discussions on the creation, availability, uses and applications of open bibliographic citations, and of bibliometric
+Format and topics Day One and Day Two: Formal presentations and discussions on the creation, availability, uses and applications of open … Continue reading Workshop on Open Citations

 Bibliographic ReferencesCitations As First-Class Data EntitiesOpen Citation IdentifiersOpen CitationsSemantic PublishingOther Social Sciences